Our Response to

 What was Agemark’s response to COVID-19?

 Agemark’s communities were early adapters of best practices related to COVID-19.
 In late February we began enhancing our policies related to infectious diseases with a goal to prevent the spread of COVID-19 into our communities.
 These policies were implemented initially in March, and several improvements were made to reflect updated guidelines from the CDC, CMS, ACHA, and NCAL.
 Policies included increased sanitization of facilities; limiting visitors, screening all who entered the building and encouraging robust handwashing and personal hygiene per CDC guidelines.
 By mid-March, all communities ceased resident outings and restricted all visitors, allowing only essential care personnel into our communities.
 By end of March, communities discontinued group activities and communal dining, implemented (at least) 6-feet of social distancing between residents and offered in-room dining.
 In April, the company gained the ability to do regular testing for employees and residents.
+Since then, we’ve been testing all staff of our communities on a regular basis.
+We test residents if we have a positive staff member or if any COVID-like symptoms are detected.
+Regular testing may be performed by us or by the state or local public health agency, depending on requirements.
+We are currently pursuing rapid results/point of contact testing in order to better protect staff and residents in our communities.

 How close are you to reopening your buildings?